sukanya-pai/carpool/readME.md

 - Added validators for checking if id exists or not during addition of cars and deletion and while getting the car details.
 - Created mapper package and created ObjectToCarMapper class that has one function of converting object to Car.
 This class has been autowired to CarPoolService to demo the concept of dependency injection.
 - Added Getters and setters in the Car class to access or update parameters.
+- Added Java doc comments for all methods created newly.
 - Created service package inside test/java folder and created CarPoolServiceTest class
   - Wrote success and failure test cases for add new car scenario.